 Inflatable penile prosthesis implantation is performed by one of two approaches: penoscrotal (under the penis at its junction with the scrotum) or infrapubic (just above the penis).
 The dorsal nerves, responsible for penile sensation, are on the dorsal side of the penis and may be injured at the time of penile prosthesis implantation or revision surgery when the infrapubic approach is used.
 This is particularly true when the monopolar cautery is used to open the corpora.
 The exact incidence of dorsal nerve injury is not known; however, it is relatively uncommon.
 With complete bilateral dorsal nerve injury, there is little or no sensation in the penis.
 Partial dorsal nerve injury results in impaired sensation.
 Unfortunately, if dorsal nerve injury occurs, no treatment is available.
-An advantage of the penoscrotal approach is that the surgery is performed on the ventral aspect of the penis where this complication is avoided.
+An advantage of the penis complication is avoided.